adalkiran/webrtc-nuts-and-bolts/docs/05-DTLS-HANDSHAKE.md

 * Set the context's Flight to "Flight 4"

-Now we are ready for sending a group of messages: A ServerHello, a Certificate, a ServerKeyExchange, a CertificateRequest, and a ServerHelloDone message.
+Now we are ready to send a group of messages: A ServerHello, a Certificate, a ServerKeyExchange, a CertificateRequest, and a ServerHelloDone message.
 These messages can be sent in same packet (by fragmenting) or one by one.
 We prefer to send them individually, one by one.

 Sources:
 * [Pion WebRTC: DTLS, Generating Elliptic Keypair](https://github.com/pion/dtls/blob/bee42643f57a7f9c85ee3aa6a45a4fa9811ed122/pkg/crypto/elliptic/elliptic.go#L70)